 -Thank you so much, Sir!
 Of course, just a moment…for some reason John was afraid to open up his wallet and look for the stuff the Officer asked.
 “What if I don’t have them?
 What if I left them home?
 How do I justify to the Officer the fact that I am in the middle of the road with no cash, no gas in the tank and beaten up?
 Impossible!
 I always have them with me.”
 Still, after all the events he went through since the beginning of the day, he was now afraid to open up the wallet.
-A state of uncertainty, a state of hesitation, a state of fear grabbed him by the throat, making the once mighty Quarter Back and now the well-known Manager at one of the most prestigious Financial Institutions, shiver like a leaf in the fall wind.
+A state of uncertainty and hesitation, a state of fear grabbed him by the throat, making the once mighty Quarterback and now the well-known Manager at one of the most prestigious Financial Institutions, shiver like a leaf in the fall wind.

 -Everything OK, Sir?
 Officer’s voice became cautious and John realized that the cop had already taken a defensive position preparing himself for whatever could’ve come from the other side.

 -Yes, Sir!
 Sorry.
 John opened up his wallet with a shaky hand and the first thing he saw was the Driver’s License.
 A sigh of relief came out of his chest.
 He pulled it out and handed it over to the Officer while searching for the Insurance and ownership slips.
 The Policeman was an impressive fellow: tall, big, with a huge line of shoulders and a neck so thick, that would make one think his head was sitting right on the shoulders.
 John couldn’t stop but admire the massiveness of this man.
 He was the size of a Defensive Tackle!
 The officer pulled a small flashlight out of his chest pocket and after few seconds of screening through the information, asked John with a quite friendly voice if his name was John Parker and if he was born in 1958.